Reporting Discrimination or Harassment FAQs

 If a complainant requests that his/her name not be revealed to the respondent, or asks that the college not investigate or seek action against the respondent, the college will inform the complainant that honoring the request may limit its ability to respond fully to the incident, including pursuing disciplinary action against the respondent.
 The complainant may still utilize supportive measures.

-The college will also explain that policy 6Hx28:2-01 includes protections against retaliation and that college officials will not only take steps to prevent retaliation, but will also take responsive action if it occurs.
+The college will also explain that Valencia College Policy 6Hx28:2-01 includes protections against retaliation and that college officials will not only take steps to prevent retaliation, but will also take responsive action if it occurs.
 If the complainant still requests that their name is not disclosed to the respondent or that the college not investigate or seek action against the respondent, the college will consider the request and may have to dismiss the formal complaint.
 Support is still available to the complainant.

 Processes and Procedures